-St. Michaels is surprisingly large for the small town of Highworth, and is full of history.
+St. Michaels is surprisingly large for the now small town of Highworth, and is packed full of history.
 There is a board inside the church with a guide to its history - do make sure you look for this if you manage to visit the church yourself.
 It will tell you about the cannon ball strike, the tympanum, the font and many other features of the building.